Addressing phase-curvature in Fourier ptychography: Results

-We illustrate the need for phase curvature correction (\figref{fig:fullfield_qpexperiment}(a)) for both segmentation-free and segmentation-based reconstructions using a lung carcinoma sample shown in \figref{fig:fullfield_qpexperiment}(b).
-In the segmentation-based reconstruction shown in \figref{fig:fullfield_qpexperiment}(c1-c2), the $1024\times1024$ pixels for the full FoV were divided into smaller $128\times128$ pixel (\SI{0.3}{\milli\metre}$\times$ \SI{0.3}{\milli\metre}) segments to reduce spatially varying aberrations and phase-curvature.
+In the segmentation-based reconstruction shown in \figref{fig:microscope_recons}(b1-b2), the $1024\times1024$ pixels for the full FoV were divided into smaller $128\times128$ pixel segments to reduce spatially varying aberrations and phase-curvature.
 Once reconstructed, all segments were tiled together into a single wide-field, high-resolution image.
-Without correction (\figref{fig:fullfield_qpexperiment}(c1)), each reconstructed tile contains minor phase curvature, resulting in a distorted phase map of the sample.
-Once corrected (\figref{fig:fullfield_qpexperiment}(c2)), the tiles can be seamlessly stitched together without any visible phase discontinuities.
+Without correction (\figref{fig:microscope_recons}(b1)), each reconstructed tile contains minor phase-curvature, resulting in a distorted phase map of the sample.
+Once corrected (\figref{fig:microscope_recons}(b2)), the tiles can be seamlessly stitched together without any visible phase discontinuities.

-In the segmentation-free reconstruction \figref{fig:fullfield_qpexperiment}(d1-d2), the full-FoV was reconstructed in a single step.
-Due to the missing phase curvature initialization, \figref{fig:fullfield_qpexperiment}(d1) displays significant phase inconsistencies.
-While it would be convenient to simply use conventional FPM methods and multiply out the phase curvature post-reconstruction, the inconsistencies in panel (d1) would remain, which renders this processing route infeasible.
-In \figref{fig:fullfield_qpexperiment}(d2) we followed our proposed initialization approach on the large field of view.
-This reconstruction is free of the phase artefacts observed in panel (d1).
-Moreover, the reconstruction in panel (d2) in consistent with the segmentation-based reconstruction in (c2).
+In the segmentation-free reconstructions from \figref{fig:microscope_recons}(c1-c2), the missing phase-curvature results in significant phase aberrations based on results in \figref{fig:microscope_recons}(c1).
+While it would be convenient to simply use conventional FPM methods and multiply out the phase-curvature post-reconstruction, the inconsistencies in panel (c1) would remain due to visible dissimilarity from the model in \figref{fig:optical_design}(a).
+In \figref{fig:microscope_recons}(c2) we followed our proposed initialization approach on the large field of view.
+This reconstruction is free of the phase artefacts observed in panel (c1).
+Moreover, the reconstruction in panel (c2) is consistent with the segmentation-based reconstruction in (b2).

-Lastly, we have also validated the proposed method on a different experimental setup, whose optical design parameters and data available are publicly available in~\cite{Aidukas2019Low}.
-The low-cost microscope was equipped with a Raspberry Pi V2 NOIR camera module ($8$-megapixels, $1.12\mu m$ pixel size) which also contains a 3-mm focal-length camera lens.
-The frequency overlap of ~70\% (required for FPM reconstruction) was obtained by placing the Unicorn HAT HD 16×16 LED array ($3.3mm$ pitch) $60mm$ below the sample stage.
-The low-resolution microscope has $0.15$ NA and a $7mm$ working distance, whereas the synthetic NA achieved after FPM reconstruction was $0.55$ (see~\cite{Aidukas2019Low}).